UK says will fight 'inconvenient' plot to hobble no-deal Brexit

 A no-deal exit is the default scenario if May’s deal is rejected, and the prospect of possible supply chain disruption, medicine shortage and blocked ports has in recent weeks pushed companies and the government to ramp up contingency planning.

-A group of lawmakers from across the political spectrum opposed to a no-deal exit are trying to make it harder for the government to leave without a deal.
+A group of MPs from across the political spectrum opposed to a no-deal exit are trying to make it harder for the government to leave without a deal.

 Effectively this constrains the government’s ability to act to keep its taxation systems working smoothly if it pursues a no-deal Brexit against the wishes of a majority in parliament.